 Remote testing requires changes to most aspects of test delivery and an increased need for test security and protection of personally identifiable information (PII).
 Although remote testing provides access for grantees to report performance, considerable delays and constraints are initially expected as test publishers release guidance, providers develop standard operating procedures (SOPs), certified test proctors are trained on remote testing procedures, and technological equipment and related supplies necessary for testing compliance are purchased and put in place.
 Even though remote testing will become available, some AEL participants will not have access to or be comfortable with remote testing and thus will not be able to test until on-site testing resumes.

 As test publishers issue guidance on remote testing and local providers find innovative ways to implement such policies, TWC anticipates remote testing guidance to evolve over the coming months.

+PY’20–’21 Waivers

+The Texas AEL Assessment Guide references this AEL Letter for guidance on PY’20–’21 waivers as it relates to testing requirements.
+Enhancements made to the data management system, Texas Educating Adults Management System (TEAMS), have allowed more flexibility to grantees by using existing test scores that are less than 365 calendar days old for a participant as a way to measure the participant’s performance gains.
+These waivers are found in the Assessment Guide Program Waivers for PY’20–’21 section.

 PROCEDURES: